ShawxingKwok/ITWorks/content/docs/jvm/tracer/extensions/android/_index.md

 {{< /hint >}}

 {{< hint info >}}
-Since the static {{< newTab AppContext "/ITWorks/docs/android/util-core/#appcontext">}} is already provided, `dependency injection` is not so needful on Android now.
+Since the static `applicationContext` could be {{< newTab provided "/ITWorks/docs/android/util-core/#appcontext-trick">}}, `dependency injection` is not so needful on Android now.
 Use this tracer extension if you are familiar with tracer and interested.
 {{< /hint >}}